CappingTeam-Community/Forum/README.md

    1. use to streamline development

 ### Git
+Clone the Repo (Main Devs)
+1. Click green Code button on Github main page
+2. Copy the HTTPS url
+3. Go to desired directory in terminal
+4. `git clone COPIED_URL`
+5. Enter Github Username
+6. Enter Personal Access Token
+   7. Settings -> Developer Settings -> Personal Access Token -> Generate New Token

-Make sure not to make changes directly on master.
-Name your branch FIRSTNAME_LASTNAME
+Make sure NOT to make changes directly on master.
+Name your branch FIRSTNAME-LASTNAME-ISSUENUMBER

+Fork the Repo (Other Devs)

 ## Available Scripts